marcotallone/instagram-filters-CUDA/README.md

 By default, the project currently declares:

 - `ENABLE_LOGGING=ON`
-- `ENABLE_TESTS=ON`
+- `ENABLE_TESTS=OFF`
-- `ENABLE_DEBUG=ON`
+- `ENABLE_DEBUG=OFF`
 - `ENABLE_CUDA=ON`
 - `ENABLE_COVERAGE=OFF`

 So on a machine without CUDA support, the default script may not be the best entry point.
-In that case, use a manual CPU-only configuration.
+In that case, change the default variable in the CMakeLists.txt file or use a manual CPU-only configuration.

 ---